econchick/roguelynn/_posts/2015/2015-07-23-were-not-done-yet.md

 ---

 I just recently <strike>nerded out</strike> saw the San Francisco Symphony [play the whole score][0] to the full screening of the 2009 Star Trek movie.
-It was ridiculously awesome.
+It was ridiculously awesome. _Side note: I love [this][spotify] rendition of The Next Generation theme by [Vitamin String Quartet][vitamin]._

 It reminded me that [Gene Roddenberry][1] had some great comments on the TV series that are very on-point with regards to diversity:

 > One obstacle to adulthood needs to be solved immediately: